 Discrete event simulation models the random events that can happen to your production line and determines the effect that they would have on your shipping time.

-This is incredibly helpful to identify potential bottlenecks and other problems, which only serves to increase your overall production and shipping time.
+This is incredibly helpful to identify potential bottlenecks and other problems, which only increases your overall production and shipping time.